Participating Newspaper in Education Programs

 Several New Jersey newspapers have decided to participate in the 2008 Student/Parent Mock Election on October 30.

-Their primary role is to help the New Jersey Press Foundation publicize the Mock Election by contacting the teachers who receive newspapers in their classrooms as part of the Newspaper in Education Program.
+Their primary role is to help publicize the Mock Election by contacting the teachers who receive newspapers in their classrooms as part of the Newspaper in Education Program.

 Beyond that basic role of promoting the Mock Election, newspapers may choose to operate other educational programs in schools.
 Those programs could include teacher workshops, essay contests, debates, sending reporters into classes and inviting students to write articles for youth or teen pages.